flutter/devtools/CONTRIBUTING.md

 ## Enabling and activating DCM

 1. Install the executable for your target platform.
 You can refer to [this guide](https://dcm.dev/docs/teams/getting-started/#installation).
-2. Get the license key and activate DCM.
+2. [Get the license key](http://goto.google.com/dart-devtools-dcm-keys) and activate DCM.
 To do so, run `dcm activate --license-key=YOUR_KEY` from the console.
 3. Install the extension for your IDE.
 If you use VS Code, you can get it from [the marketplace](https://marketplace.visualstudio.com/items?itemName=dcmdev.dcm-vscode-extension).
 If you use IntelliJ IDEA or Android Studio, you can find the plugin [here](https://plugins.jetbrains.com/plugin/20856-dcm).
 4. Reload the IDE.

 **Note:** DCM issues can be distinguished from the Dart analyzer issues by their name: DCM rule names contain `-`.
 Some of the issues can be fixed via CLI, to do so, run `dcm fix` for any directory.
+To apply `dcm fix` on a file save in the IDE, refer to [this guide](https://dcm.dev/docs/teams/ide-integrations/vscode/#extension-capabilities).